 A winning comment will be chosen randomly.
 Remember to leave your e-mail so that I can contact you should you win.
 Your e-mail won’t be published, just used to contact our lucky contestant for mailing of the prize.

 The winner will be announced on Saturday, July 18th, 2020, at the bottom of this blog post.

-You may check out Irish American Mom’s complete terms and conditions for sweepstakes’ entries by clicking here.
+You can check out Irish American Mom’s complete terms and conditions for sweepstakes’ entries here.